belveder79/NIUScooterHacking/README.md

 ![IMG_0795](https://github.com/user-attachments/assets/ea49b247-e395-4155-8b57-aa7ddc050935)

 In this case the connector to the controller is linked to two GPIOs 14 and 13 as RX/TX.
-The (very simple) voltage divider brings the 39.0V-54.6V range from the battery down to some 2-3 volts, which can be read by the ESP32 on analog input GPIO XX.
+The (very simple) voltage divider brings the 39.0V-54.6V range from the battery down to some 2-3 volts, which can be read by the ESP32 on analog input GPIO 34.
 The capacitor is used for smoothing and can be omitted if not available.
-Now, in order to get the battery voltage, you can use a Y-cable. **TAKE CARE TO NOT FRY THE BOARD OR YOURSELF.**
+Now, in order to get the battery voltage, you can use a Y-cable.

+*Note: You can change the GPIOs to what you like, but note that e.g. GPIO 12 is internally linked to the flash voltage.
+Because the ESP32 needs to have this one floating on boot and the controller will pull it down, the ESP32 does not boot if it is connected to GPIO 12.
+The same likely applies to GPIO 0 or 2.*

+**TAKE CARE TO NOT FRY THE BOARD OR YOURSELF.**

 ### Tasmota Setup
 The ESP32 is flashed with [Tasmota](https://github.com/arendst/Tasmota).
 Get information how to do that from there.
 One important part here is that we include ULP support.
 ULP is the mode allowing the ESP32 to turn completely off and to come back to life based on e.g. an interrupt or counting edges on GPIOs.

-GPIOXX is set to an *Analog Range* input.
+GPIO 34 is set to an *Analog Range* input.
 On the *Console* you need to map the parameters for the input to a plausible SOC value.
 I have not really calibrated it yet, but these values seem to work to scale the SOC to give something between 0 and 100%
 ```
 AdcParam1 12,2900,3700,0,100
 ```